-- (a) The Academic Assembly shall elect a person to fill the vacancy on the University Council in accordance with sub-paragraph c(ii) of paragraph 1 of Section 16 of the Statutes for a period of three years, or such lesser period as the person elected remains a member of the Senate. - (b) The candidates in this election shall be all those members of Senate elected in accordance with sub-paragraph (b)(ii) of paragraph 1 of Section 18 of the Statutes who are not otherwise members of Council and whose period of office on Senate extends for at least two complete sessions subsequent to the election. - (c) The Secretary to Council shall issue a voting paper giving the names of the candidates as defined in (b) above to all members of the Academic Assembly. - (d) The votes shall be counted under the direction of the Secretary to Council. - (e) Members of Council elected by Academic Assembly who are subsequently appointed to posts of either Pro-Vice-Chancellor or Dean be required to resign their elected membership of Council.
+- (a) The Academic Assembly shall elect a person to fill the vacancy on the University Council in accordance with sub-paragraph c(ii) of paragraph 1 of Section 16 of the Statutes for a term of three years and may complete that term notwithstanding the expiry of their term on Senate, providing that they remain a member of the Academic Assembly. - (b) The candidates in this election shall be all those members of Senate elected in accordance with Ordinance 8.9(b) who are not otherwise members of Council and whose period of office on Senate extends for at least one complete session subsequent to the election. - (c) The Secretary to Council shall issue a voting paper giving the names of the candidates as defined in (b) above to all members of the Academic Assembly. - (d) The votes shall be counted under the direction of the Secretary to Council. - (e) Members of Council elected by Academic Assembly who are subsequently appointed to posts of either Pro-Vice-Chancellor or Dean be required to resign their elected membership of Council.

 7.3.
-Election of Two Members of Professional Staff to serve on the Council
+Election of Two Members of Professional Services Staff to serve on the Council

 - (a) Members of staff who are not members of the Academic Assembly and who are on a full-time or fractional contract shall elect a person to fill the vacancy on the University Council in accordance with sub-paragraph c (iii) of paragraph 1 of Section 16 of the Statutes for a period of three years, or such lesser period as the person elected remains a member of University staff but is not a member of the Academic Assembly.
-These members of staff are hereafter referred to as 'professional staff. - (b) Any member of professional staff and who is on a full-time or fractional contract is eligible to stand for election to Council in this election. - (c) When there is a vacancy for a member of professional staff to serve on Council, the Secretary to Council shall give notice to members of professional staff by inviting seconded nominations for election to be submitted to the Secretary to Council not later than a specified date.
-Staff may suggest themselves for election but require both a separate proposer and seconder, all of whom must be eligible to vote. - (d) After receipt of nominations the Secretary to Council shall provide to all members of professional staff and who are on a full-time or fractional contract voting instructions, the names of the candidates nominated and the latest date by which votes must be cast. - (e) The votes shall be counted under the direction of the Secretary to Council.
+These members of staff are hereafter referred to as 'professional services staff. - (b) Any member of professional services staff and who is on a full-time or fractional contract is eligible to stand for election to Council in this election.

+- (c) When there is a vacancy for a member of professional services staff to serve on Council, the Secretary to Council shall give notice to members of professional staff by inviting seconded nominations for election to be submitted to the Secretary to Council not later than a specified date.
+Staff may suggest themselves for election but require both a separate proposer and seconder, all of whom must be eligible to vote. - (d) After receipt of nominations the Secretary to Council shall provide to all members of professional services staff and who are on a full-time or fractional contract voting instructions, the names of the candidates nominated and the latest date by which votes must be cast. - (e) The votes shall be counted under the direction of the Secretary to Council.